vedantpawar18/Votek--Polling-app/README.md

+# Votek
-# VotekVotek is a real-time polling application built using React.js and Firebase.
+Votek is a real-time polling application built using React.js and Firebase.
 It allows admin to create polls with custom questions and options, and share them with others via a unique URL.
 Users can vote on the polls anonymously, and the results are updated in real-time for all connected clients.

 # Step to cloning repo

 ```bash